 abbymickey24 – I hope you enjoy this fic written for you and I hope you enjoy this pairing.
 I was pleasantly surprised to be given you as my recipient. :D

-Finally, this chapter is also dedicated to my loving uncle.
+Finally, this chapter is also dedicated to my loving uncle (by blood).
 He always makes me feel very special and loved.

 ~~~~~~~~~~~~~~~ Chapter 1 - Ray of Sunlight ~~~~~~~~~~~~~~~

 Walking up to the church I become engrossed in thought.
-Though Uncle Jasper isn't blood relation, he became an uncle to me before I was in Kindergarten because of the time he spent with our family since his sophomore year in high school.
+Though Uncle Jasper isn't blood relation, he became an uncle to me before I was in Kindergarten because of the time he spent with our family beginning his sophomore year in high school.
 He wanted to be a cop after graduating and would spend evenings at our house.
 When he was a senior, I had just started kindergarten.
-He would pick me up from school and we would go to the police station.
+He would pick me up from school and drive to the police station.

 Once at the station, my father, Charlie, would immediately send us to one of the interrogation rooms to do our studying and homework.
 When we finished, Jasper would spend time shadowing Charlie and learning the state laws while I found a quiet place to read, write, draw, or simply listen to music.
 When Charlie's shift was over, Jasper joined us at home for supper.
 He would help my mother, Renee, wash up and then lounge in the living room with us before heading home just before eight in the evening.